stefan-hoeck/idris2-sop/src/Doc/Barbies.md

 ```

 Let's break this down a bit: Function `setAt` replaces the
-first occurence of the given type with a value of
+first occurrence of the given type with a value of
 a new type wrapped in the desired effect (`Maybe` in this case).
 Since Idris cannot always infer the type of the new value
 (as is the case here), function `setAt'` allows us to give